brandon-hill/322-todo/README.md

 # Householder

-Makes tracking your household tasks simple and collaborative.
+Makes collaborating on household tasks simple.

 Household members can assign chores, set reminders, and make a shopping list.